MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-overview/scenes.md

 **CanvasExample**

 Shows a collection of UX components built with UnityUI.
 These UX components are built with a combination of XRI interactables and traditional UGUI event handlers.
 This combination enables flexibility and responsive design across a wide variety of input methods and contexts.
-[See the docs for more information.](../mrtk3-uxcomponents/packages/uxcomponents/overview.md)
+[For more information, see the UXComponents overview.](../mrtk3-uxcomponents/packages/uxcomponents/overview.md)

 **DialogExample**